 - Scientific simulation software

 Having 8-core processors gives 8 times better performance than a single-core processor.
-But, more cores don’t always mean better performance.
+But do more cores always mean better performance?
+Well, not always.

 A higher clock speed with a lower core performs better than a lower clock speed with more cores in a single application such as 3D rendering.